Reviews

 Invoice Factoring

-With invoice factoring, a business sells its invoices at a discounted price in exchange for access to working capital.
-Payments on invoices are directly sent to the lender until the advance is paid off.
+With invoice factoring, a business sells its invoices at a discounted price in exchange for working capital access.
+Payments on invoices are sent directly to the lender until the advance is repaid.

 Rapid Finance’s invoice factoring business loans include: